Belair

 Belair's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Approximately 59% of Belair residents (2,886 people) have private health cover, which is notably high.
-The most prevalent medical conditions are arthritis affecting 9.1% of residents and asthma at 7.8%.
-A significant majority, 67.7%, report being free from medical ailments, compared to 69.3% across Greater Adelaide.
-Belair has a higher proportion of seniors aged 65 and over, with 24.9% (1,222 people) compared to Greater Adelaide's 21.2%.
-Despite this, health outcomes among seniors in Belair are particularly strong, outperforming the general population in various health metrics.
+Private health cover stands at approximately 59%, covering 2,886 people.
+The most prevalent medical conditions are arthritis (9.1%) and asthma (7.8%).
+A total of 67.7% report being free from medical ailments, compared to 69.3% in Greater Adelaide.
+Belair has a higher proportion of seniors aged 65 and over at 24.9% (1,222 people), versus 21.2% in Greater Adelaide.
+Health metrics for seniors are notably strong, surpassing those of the general population.

 Frequently Asked Questions - Health